-- 123. The most significant forms of DUML are streetlights supplied for Local Authorities and the NZTA.
-These are for individual unmetered supplies for streetlights that surround local streets (Local Authorities) and State Highways (NZTA). - 124.
+- 123. The most significant forms of DUML are streetlights supplied for Local Authorities and Waka Kotahi.
+These are for individual unmetered supplies for streetlights that surround local streets (Local Authorities) and State Highways (Waka Kotahi). - 124.
 For streetlights connected to the South Dunedin and Halfway Bush GXPs, Aurora Energy applies a Daily Fixed Price for all connections connected to each GXP.
-For streetlight connections in the Queenstown, Central Otago/Wānaka, and Heritage Estate pricing areas a combination of a daily fixed price (on a per lamp basis) and volumetric prices are used to charge electricity retailers for these connections.
+For streetlight connections in the Queenstown, and Central Otago/Wānaka pricing areas a combination of a daily fixed price (on a per lamp basis) and volumetric prices are used to charge electricity retailers for these connections.